Pentecostalism and «the spirit of unity, love and reconciliation»

 I wonder: Is it possible to open clogged springs?
 Is it true that the oldest is the newest – for that was the beginning – afterward everything is just older?
 Was that why Thomas Ball Barratt did not say: Back to -, but onward to primitive Christianity?
 To live radically is to be challenged by some fundamental roots, some role models, and some visions that were, but maybe later, were forgotten.
 What can we learn from our pioneers here on Norwegian soil?

 I have been asked to present the man who was the strongest role model of them all, and who came to influence Norwegian and European Pentecostalism for 35 years, Thomas Ball Barratt.
 He was not even Norwegian - he came from England - but he loved Norway more than the majority of Norwegians did.
-I cannot think of a pioneer who to such a great degree realized the title of Steven Land’s book: Barratt himself was in fact the personification of Pentecostal Spirituality, a passion for the Kingdom.
+I cannot think of a pioneer who to such a great degree realized the title of Steven Land’s book: Barratt himself was in fact the personification of Pentecostal Spirituality, a passion for the Kingdom.[1]
+In him was the flame that makes Pentecostals into a People of the Spirit; humble, trembling and dancing before the face of God.
+My approach is to concentrate on the first 10 years after Barratt had his existential experience of the Holy Spirit.
+10 years marked by a spesific searching for unity, love and reconciliation.

 T. B. Barratt was greatly gifted, all-sided, and his whole life was really a big story about love.
 He loved his God, his family, his fellow believers, and he loved those he wanted to win for God.
 There was something about him that made him different, and he was without a doubt ahead of his time – at least until resistance begun to limit his ministry.
 The time after 1916 follows a more traditional path and was to some degree the result of his dreams not being fulfilled as he wished.
 This was a melancholy tone in his otherwise happy melody of life.